nmfs-openscapes/2024-nmfs-champions/github-clinic/will.md

 1. Familiarize myself with Rmarkdown
 2. *practice* **skills** learned from the call
-3. Find ways to link skills developed in this course to the public facing websites [FOCE Website](https://www.ecofoci.noaa.gov/scientist/dr-will-fennie)
+3. Find ways to link skills developed in this course to the public facing websites [FOCI Website](https://www.ecofoci.noaa.gov/scientist/dr-will-fennie)

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: